cowzendux/dBetween/README.md

 SPSS Python Extension function to calculate a between-groups d statistic.

-The value of the d statistic is returned
+The value of the d statistic is returned by the function.

 This and other SPSS Python Extension functions can be found at http://www.stat-help.com/python.html